 Protecting Families With First Alert – Fire Safety Month #SuperPreparedFamily

 I am being compensated by First Alert by participating in this campaign with the Mom It Forward Blogger Network.

 I have been very fortunate – never in my life have I had to worry about losing everything to a home fire.
 That doesn’t mean I am not concerned about it.
-We take all the precautions we can to make sure we remain as safe as possible.
+We take all the precautions we can to make sure we remain as safe as possible with PH EL.
 I cannot ignore the fact that our home was built in 1925.
 The electrical system has been completely redone over the years but still – all precautions must be taken.
 Why?
 Because each year nearly 3,000 American die from home fires.
 Many of these fatalities could be prevented with proper placement and maintenance of working smoke alarms, as well as prior emergency and escape planning.
 Of Course, you need to consider hiring qualified personnel like fireproofing contractor in Connecticut.
 I have no intention of letting my family become a part of this statistic and my heart breaks for all those who are.

 What is the very first thing we should do?
 Ensure properly functioning smoke alarms are installed throughout the home – one on each level and in every bedroom, as the National Fire Protection Association (NFPA) recommends.
 This is the first line of defense for everyone for fire prevention.
 They must also be tested regularly for proper alarm and battery function and be replaced every ten years.